Chico-wh/Chico-wh/README.md

   ##About Me
 - Autodidact, I create codes for fun.

--currently learning everything I can to become a professional in the field with extensive knowledge.
+- currently learning everything I can to become a professional in the field with extensive knowledge.

 - I code at Night because i am batman

-## ⚙️ Skills and Tools
+## ⚙️ Skills
 <div align="center">
   <table>
     <thead>